What information needs to be included on Form 21-8940 for TDIU consideration?

 Filling out paperwork isn’t what you planned to do as a military member, and filling out paperwork after your discharge to obtain disability benefits can seem overwhelming sometimes.
 We get it, but if you want a favorable TDIU decision, some dreaded paperwork is necessary.

-The VA is now requiring that veterans submit Form 21-8940 at some point prior to granting a positive TDIU decision.
+The VA now requires that veterans submit Form 21-8940 at some point prior to granting a positive TDIU decision.
 In many cases where TDIU is denied, the sole reason for denial was because the forms were not submitted.
-Just keep in mind that even though TDIU is a theory for getting to a 100% disability rating rather than a claim style=”font-weight: 400;”> in and of itself, providing Form 21-8940 frames the theory for the VA’s consideration.
+Just remember that even though TDIU is a theory for getting to a 100% disability rating rather than a claim in and of itself, providing Form 21-8940 frames the theory for the VA’s consideration.